Personalized marketing is a primary focus for marketers now.

 - More than 20% of marketers say personalization can improve email engagement (HubSpot)

-- 99% of marketers say personalization helps advance customer relationships, with 78% claiming it has a“strong” or “extremely strong” impact (Evergage)
+- 99% of marketers say personalization helps advance customer relationships, with 78% claiming it has a“strong” or “powerful” impact (Evergage)

 - 64% of consumers are fine with retailers saving purchase history and personal preferences if more personalization is offered (Unified Commerce)